tianl-h/Web-Final-Project-BUSAA/README.md

 4. Configure the MongoDB connection in the index.js file if necessary.
 5. Start the server: node index.js
 6. Open your web browser and visit http://localhost:8080 to access the application.
+7. Admin Account
+An admin account is automatically created when you run the application for the first time.
+The email address for the admin account is admin@example.com, and the password is 12345.
+I recommend changing the password for the admin account in the index.js as soon as possible after logging in.

 ## Contributing
 Contributions to this project are welcome.
 If you have any suggestions, improvements, or bug fixes, please feel free to open an issue or submit a pull request.
 Your contributions will help enhance the functionality and quality of the BUSAA Web Application.